 If the break is too complicated for a closed reduction, your child's doctor may do a surgical procedure called an "open reduction."
 He'll make a cut in his skin and attach metal pins or plates to the bone fragments.
 This keeps them in place as they heal.

-Your child's doctor may recommend an over-the-counter painkiller like acetaminophen (Tylenol) or ibuprofen for the first few days, or a prescription drug.
-He may also prescribe antibiotics to fight infection.
+Your child's doctor may recommend an over-the-counter pain medicine such as acetaminophen (Tylenol) or ibuprofen for the first few days, or a prescription drug.
+He may also prescribe antibiotics to fight infection, especially if surgery was needed.

 The Healing Process